9 Different Types of Roaches (Found in the US)

 Credit

-These guys are the largest of all cockroaches at up to 2.1 inches long, can live up to 700 days, lay up to 150 eggs, and traverse 3.4 miles in an hour.
-In other words, they’re the pinnacle of cockroach evolution.
+These guys are the largest of all roaches at up to 2.1 inches long.
+They can live up to 700 days, lay up to 150 eggs, and traverse 3.4 miles in an hour.
+In other words, they’re the pinnacle of roach evolution.

-They’re mostly brown with a yellow marking above the wings and have been found to carry at least 22 pathogens and 5 species of helminthic worms.
-As one of the Big Three, there’s a very good chance your infestation is the American cockroach.
+American roaches are mostly brown with a yellow marking above the wings and have been found to carry at least 22 pathogens and 5 species of helminthic worms.
+As one of the Big Three, there’s a very good chance a cockroach infestation in an apartment building or your home is this species.

 While the terms American cockroach and palmetto bug are often used interchangeably, they are not the same.